chromium/chromium/tools/metrics/actions/README.md

 user action was emitted.
 See [user_action_tester.h](https://cs.chromium.org/chromium/src/base/test/metrics/user_action_tester.h) for details.

+See also `chrome://metrics-internals` ([docs](https://chromium.googlesource.com/chromium/src/+/master/components/metrics/debug/README.md))
+for more thorough manual testing if needed.

 ## Interpreting the resulting data

 The top of [go/uma-guide](http://go/uma-guide) has good advice on how to go